 If the building of a bridge does not enrich the awareness of those who work on it, then that bridge ought not to be built and the citizens can go on swimming across the river or going by boat.
 The bridge should not be "parachuted down" from above, it should not be imposed by a deus ex machine upon the social scene; on the contrary it should come from the muscles and the brains of the citizens.
-Certainly, there may well be need of engineers and architects, sometimes completely foreign engineers and architects; but the local party leaders should be always present, so that new techniques can make their way into the cerebral desert of the citizen...
-(1963[1961]:201)
+Certainly, there may well be need of engineers and architects, sometimes completely foreign engineers and architects; but the local party leaders should be always present, so that new techniques can make their way into the cerebral desert of the citizen.

-Fanon was not so naïve to think that the abstract appeal of socialism would lead to its victory.
+Fanon was not so naïve as to think that the abstract appeal of socialism would lead to its victory.
 Far from it.
-The imagination of a socialist paradise becomes a weapon in the ensuing struggle for hegemony between two blocs: the urban bloc behind the National Bourgeois Road and the rural bloc behind the National Liberation Struggle, each vying for the support of intermediate classes, specifically the lumpenproletariat in the urban peripheries and the traditional chiefs, previously a screen for the colonizers.
-Once it becomes clear that the die is cast for the termination of colonialism, the colonizers' last desperate move is to throw their weight behind the National Bourgeoisie.
-Fanon did not say that one road or the other will prevail; this as an indeterminate outcome of the struggle for hegemony, within limits set by class structure on the one side and military forces on the other.
+The imagination of a socialist paradise becomes a weapon in the ensuing struggle for hegemony between the two blocs: the urban bloc behind the national bourgeois road and the rural bloc behind the national liberation struggle, each vying for the support of intermediate classes, specifically the lumpenproletariat in the urban peripheries and the traditional chiefs, previously a screen for the colonizers.
+Once it becomes clear that the die is cast for the termination of colonialism, the colonizers' last desperate move is to throw their weight behind the national bourgeoisie.
+Fanon did not say that one road or the other would prevail; the outcome was an indeterminate result of the struggle for hegemony, within limits set by class structure on the one side and military forces on the other.